samresume/Solar-Flare-Prediction/README.md

 - **SWAN-SF Dataset**: Download it from [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EBCFKM).
 - **Python Packages**: Ensure you have these packages installed: `pandas`, `numpy`, `matplotlib`, `seaborn`, `tensorflow`, `tqdm`, `pickle`, `sklearn`, `scipy`, `imblearn`.
 The code for `timegan` is included in the repository, so no additional installation is required for this package.

+### Execution

+1. Open the Jupyter Notebook and run the code sequentially.
+2. Download the dataset and unzip it.
+This will create five partitions organized into five folders named `partition1` to `partition5`.
+3. Update the `data_dir` variable in the code to reflect the correct directory path on your system.